evgenyneu/lolstats/docs/python_setup.md

 ## Activate Python environment

+Run the following commands from the root directory of the project.

 ### Windows

-* Open PowerShell.
-* Run `python -m venv .venv` to create a local Python environment.
+* In PowerShell run `python -m venv .venv` to create a local Python environment.
 * Allow scripts to run: `Set-ExecutionPolicy Unrestricted -Scope Process`
 * Activate the environment: `.venv\Scripts\activate`.